 Denver, Colorado: Aurora Contract Detention Facility

 The Rocky Mountain Immigrant Advocacy Network (RMIAN) is a nonprofit organization based in Colorado that provides free immigration legal services to individuals in civil immigration detention.
-RMIAN provides regular legal services to noncitizens detained at the Aurora Contract Detention Facility on a daily basis, providing Know Your Rights presentations, pro se workshops, individual screenings, and direct legal services to detained noncitizens.
-Even though it is located only 30 minutes outside of downtown Denver, roughly 89% of noncitizens detained at the Aurora Contract Detention Facility are unrepresented in their immigration case.
+RMIAN provides regular legal services to noncitizens detained at the Aurora Contract Detention Facility on a daily basis, including Know Your Rights presentations, pro se workshops, individual screenings, and direct legal services.
+Even though the Aurora Contract Detention Facility is only 30 minutes from downtown Denver, almost 90% of the people detained there are unrepresented in their immigration cases.

 Elizabeth, New Jersey: Elizabeth Detention Facility